 What is an Apprenticeship?

-An Apprenticeship is a work based training programme and as an Apprentice you will be an employee earning a wage, working alongside experienced staff to gain work skills.
+An Apprenticeship is a work based training programme where you will earn a wage working alongside experienced staff to gain work skills.
 Off the job, you will receive training towards nationally recognised qualifications, usually at a local college.
 Anyone living in England, over 16 and not in full-time education can apply.

 What are the advantages of doing an Apprenticeship?